 Mission — Pasadena Child Health Foundation provides funding to reduce disparities that adversely impact the health of children residing in the Pasadena Unified School District attendance area.

-Focus – PCHF invests in prevention and early intervention strategies and activities that incorporate the principles of collaboration, leveraging existing resources, and expanding capabilities to improve the health and well-being of Pasadena area children in three priority areas: Healthy Early Childhood Development, Family and Community Connections and Healthy Weight.
+Focus — PCHF invests in prevention and early intervention strategies and activities that incorporate the principles of collaboration, leveraging existing resources, and expanding capabilities to improve the health and well-being of Pasadena-area children in three priority areas: Healthy Early Childhood Development, Family and Community Connections and Healthy Body and Sound Minds.

-Online application system — PCHF uses PCF’s online grant application system, which is available by clicking here.
+Online Application System — PCHF uses PCF’s online grant application system, available here.

 Grant Amount — Grant requests up to $25,000 will be accepted.

-- Focus on strategies that emphasize prevention and early intervention, have clear and measurable impact, address well-documented community needs, and maximize limited resources.
+- Focus on strategies that emphasize prevention and early intervention.

 - Encourage access to health benefits and services by removing barriers faced by children and families who are isolated and vulnerable.

-PCHF values an organization’s ability to work collaboratively with other organizations to strengthen their efforts and their impact as well as leverage limited resources.
+- Emphasize collaboration with other organizations to strengthen their efforts and their impact, as well as leverage limited resources.